Zinka010/WatSFiC/server-purge/README.md

 #### Note: Depending on your configuration, you may need to use the pip and python commands intead

  - Open `server-purge/purge-users.py` in your favourite editor

+ - Paste your token to replace `Paste Token Here`

  - Open a terminal window in the `server-purge/` directory